hchenqi/WndDesign/docs/concepts.md

 #### Rect

-`Rect` is a pair of `Point` and `Size` that represents a rectangular region.
-It is also relative to a specific window.
+`Rect` is a pair of `Point` and `Size` that represents a rectangular region relative to an origin point.

 #### Vector